Updated: Mar 23

 If you're curious about your options and if something your experiencing hormonally around your cycle is "normal" or not please reach out to me for a Healthy Hormone Strategy Session!
 It's free and just 30 minutes.

-The only way to fix bad periods is with hormonal birth control
+The only way to fix bad periods is with

 Most women know that at the first sign of hormonal imbalance or any of the symptoms mentioned above, hormonal birth control is the first thing a doctor will recommend.
 While these pills do mask the symptoms they do not address the cause and end up causing long term issues if taken for long periods of time.
 Once you are off the medication the original symptoms and sometimes more can even come back.